AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2026/2026-04-22-startup-versus-big-tech-good-bad-ugly/startup-versus-big-tech-good-bad-ugly.md

 While it wasn't exactly "Big Tech", this is why I joined Perot Systems after graduating.
 It signaled to future employers that I had the skills to be hired by a recognizable company.
 It was a stamp of approval.

-A year later, I left to follow my passion - make games.
+A year later, I left to follow my passion - making games.
 I took a massive pay cut and joined a games company.
 Not a startup in the purest sense, but it had all the same problems: a tiny engineering team and constant payroll issues.

 I could take that risk because I had Perot Systems on my CV.
-It provided me with a saery net and derisked that decision for me.
+It provided me with a safety net and derisked that decision for me.

 ## So which should you choose?